Isle of Man TT: Supertwin TT (2022–present)

+2022 saw the introduction of the supertwin race run over 3 laps, increased to 4 laps the following year.
+The class is very similar to the lightweight class which last ran in 2019, although with some differences.
+The maximum capacity has been increased to 700cc allowing the Yamaha YZF-R7 and Aprilia RS660 to compete.
+In 2022 bikes with capacities of 651cc+ were required to run 10 kg heavier than the 150 kg limit for the 650cc machines, but 2023 saw this changed and all bikes in the class now have a minimum weight of 150 kg.

 Sidecar TT

 The 1923 TT was the first time the Sidecar TT race was run, over three laps (113 mi) of the Mountain Course and was won by Freddie Dixon and passenger Walter Denny with a Douglas and special banking-sidecar at an average race speed of 53.15 mph.
 For the 1926 event the Sidecar and Ultra-Lightweight TT classes were dropped due to lack of entries.

 The Sidecar race was re-introduced from the 1954 event for Sidecars not exceeding 500 cc engine capacity, run on the Clypse Course.
 A non-championship 750 cc class for sidecars was introduced at the 1968 event.
 For the 1976 event the race was held over two-legs.
 From 1975, the previous 500 cc and 750 cc classes for Sidecars were replaced by a 1000 cc engine capacity class.
 The new FIM Formula 2 class for Sidecars was introduced for the 1990 Isle of Man TT.